 The Wipers, The Descendents, The Microphones, Fugazi, Dischord Records, SST, John Fahey, Neil Young, Lightning Bolt, Nina Simone

 Hundred and Thousands, Formosa, Norrin Radd, V-1 Irrational

 Existing somewhat outside of the buzzy LA-Underground, Wreck of the Zephyr is a three-piece powerhouse worth following.
 This trio of friends is just as tight as their frenetic music, having known each other a decade now.
 First in Boston and now LA, Noah, Dave, and Eric have played together in many bands, including Hundreds & Thousands, Norrin Radd, V-1 Irrational, and Formosa.
 Wreck of the Zephyr binds the best qualities of each.
 The songs are fast, frenzied, but intensely catchy: the addictive angst of indie rock with a punk undercurrent that’s been likened to The Wipers and The Descendents.
 “The energy of the music and the earnest of the lyrics floors me,” reviews Razorcake.
 “When I first put this on my record player I was nervous it wouldn’t sound as great as it does live, but somehow it does.”
-They have released 2 7”s on their own Pass The Fist imprint and have an upcoming lp – “For Helen” – pending an October release.
+They have released two 7”s on their own Pass The Fist imprint and one full length, “For Helen” in October 2011.
 Shroud in an unshakable DIY ethos, both the band and the record are a questioning sonic spiral of mayhem and folk chops, hovering dizzyingly above a manic pit of incensed love.
-They have stormed up the west coast twice and plan world wide visits in the aftermath of the October 2011 “For Helen” release.
+They have stormed up the west coast twice and completed a US tour in the aftermath of the October 2011 “For Helen” release.